Kids Outdoor Learning: Summer in Georgia's Blue Ridge

 Blue Ridge, Georgia: Experiential Learning Takes Center Stage in this Mountain “Classroom”.
 Earn an A+ for a summer of outdoor learning disguised as fun!

-Want the kids to keep on learning while having fun this summer?
-Combine vacation with field trips in the North Georgia Mountains, about 90 minutes north of Atlanta off Interstate 575 and an hour and a half from Chattanooga, Tennessee.
-Exploring Blue Ridge, Georgia, and surrounding Fannin County is like an extended summer field trip, combining geography, biology and nature “classes” into outdoor adventure and discovery.
-There’s so much fun to be had that … (the kids will never know it’s all about education).
+Kids can keep on learning while having fun this spring and summer in Blue Ridge and Fannin County.
+Take an extended field trip, combining outdoor adventure and discovery in the North Georgia mountains, about 90 minutes north of Atlanta off Interstate 575 and an hour and a half from Chattanooga, Tennessee.
+There’s so much fun to be had that (shhh! the kids will never know it’s also about education).

 Geography and biology lessons

 An accompanying program is the Trout Art Trail Name Finder Game, a fun treasure hunt to discover the colorful trout statues placed around town.
-Visit each, fill in the fish names after printing the worksheet, and take it to the Fannin County Chamber of Commerce Welcome Center for a prize.
-(152 Orvin Lance Drive, Blue Ridge, GA 30513, right behind CVS Pharmacy across from Ingles on Highway 515.
-706-632-5680 1-800-899-MTNS (6867) ).
+Visit each, fill in the fish names after printing the worksheet, and take it to one of the three locations of the Fannin County Chamber of Commerce & Visitor Center Center for a prize.

 Some of the hiking on the Fannin County Trout Adventure Trail is best for the fit and active.
 Visit this link for the Blue Ridge Blog for tips on hiking with kids.